eduardohmrodrigues/UnityRTGI/README.md

 ## Motivation

-This project was motivated because at some time of my studies i came across the need of render some geometry on my application, but this geometry was an entry of the user and i noticed that this was a complicated task to do with the avaliable features.
-So i started implementing this functionality only for .obj extensions, but i want to expand this code to render the most embracing number of extensions as possible.
+This project was motivated because at some time of my studies I came across the need of render some geometry on my application, but this geometry was an entry of the user and I noticed that this was a complicated task to do with the avaliable features.
+So I started implementing this functionality only for .obj extensions, but I want to expand this code to render the most embracing number of extensions as possible.

 ## Installation